quru/qis/doc/running.md

 * When the instance state is _running_ (green icon) look for its _Public IP_ e.g. `34.245.143.41`, copy the value, and paste it into the address bar in your web browser
-* The Quru Image Server web page will load
+* When the "Quru Image Server" web page has loaded, click Sign In
-* Click Sign In
 * Your web browser will show a security warning because the pre-installed HTTPS certificate is only a testing/dummy certificate, but in this particular case it is safe to ignore the warning and continue